pingcap/docs-cn/v3.0/benchmark/how-to-run-tpcc.md

     ./runLoader.sh props.mysql
     ```

-This process can last for several hours depending on the machine configuration.
+This process might last for several hours depending on the machine configuration.

+After importing data, you can run `sql.common/test.sql` to validate the correctness of the data.
+If all SQL statements return an empty result, then the data is correctly imported.

 ## Run the test